 It's not easy to make a living with insurance, but it's not as difficult as you might think.
 Becoming an insurance agent can be one of the toughest jobs or an easy and terribly paying job, just like any other job.
 An insurance agent must interact with people from different locations and backgrounds, some of which may not be willing to recognize their mortality or the risks associated with human life.
 This sales-oriented business often requires a steady stream of leads, but it can be difficult to get those leads without breaking the bank or spending all your time on marketing.

-If you're the type who cares about helping people achieve their goals and protecting your family's future and want the same for you and your loved ones, then being an insurance agent may be right for you.
+If you're the type who cares about helping people achieve their goals and protecting your family's future, then being an insurance agent may be right for you.
 It is a 4-month development period intended to give candidates the steps to becoming an insurance agent and ease the transition to becoming a full-time Farm Bureau contract agent.
 Many insurance agents work for independent firms and brokerage agencies, selling the products of several insurance companies and providers.
 Working as an insurance agent involves paying for and completing a state-approved insurance course and passing a licensing exam.

 Within the financial services industry, there are few careers that offer newcomers the chance to earn as much as a life insurance agent does from the start.
 Insurance is something that everyone needs and can provide a cushion in the event of an adverse situation.
 However, this challenge of being an insurance agent can be overcome by using the flexibility inherent in smaller companies to review processes.
 As an insurance sales agent, you need certain skills to succeed, including perseverance, the ability to be told no, and a positive attitude.

 Overall, becoming an insurance agent is not as hard as it may seem.
 It requires dedication and hard work, but it can be very rewarding if done correctly.
 With the right skills and attitude, you can make a successful career out of selling insurance.